MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint_DLP.md

 1. Close the browser window.

 You have now configured custom settings for your Endpoint DLP policies.
-Every policy you create will ignore content in the folder you configured and the Google Chrome browser has been added as unallowed browser to handle sensitive data.
+Every policy you create will ignore content in the folder you configured, and the Google Chrome browser has been added as unallowed browser to handle sensitive data.

 ## Task 5 – Configure Microsoft Purview extension